 Columbia Basin College

 Pasco WA 99301

 According to the specific training course, EMT programs in Washington State can often be finished in between 2 and six months.

 The list shown below reflects the typical number of training hours for different types of EMT courses in WA.

-Step 4: Pass the National Registry EMT Exam
+Step 4: Pass the National Registry EMT Exams

 See more details about the exams here.

-Step 5: Become registered on the National EMT Registry
+Step 5: Become State Licensed and Registered on the National EMT Registry

 Get on to the National registry by paying the fee and applying.
 It will also be necessary to apply to the state for your license.
 There are fees associated with applying to the state.

 Average pay and salary in Washington for EMTs is $76,040 per year and $36.56 per hour.
 As you can tell the EMT field pays quite well in Washington State.